 Wireless technology is the latest advancement in the area of communication technology.
-Most gadgets currently in use comprise of wireless technology at its core.
+Most gadgets currently in use comprise wireless technology at its core.
 It is the backbone of the tech world.
 Right from the ancestral First Generation (1G), wireless tech has come a long way to meet the growing demands of its consumers globally.
 Moving through 2G, 3G and 4G, 5G is still at a nurturing stage.
-How prepared is India is for this technological advancement?
+How prepared is India for this technological advancement?

 Alongside other developed and developing countries, India is moving in the lead to inculcating changes that emerge from the world of wireless technology.
 India’s telecom sector is known to be the second-largest telecom industry in the world (on the basis of the total number of telephone users, including both fixed lines and mobile phones) with minimal tariff rates.
-As per the Internet and Mobile Association of India, India’s telecom industry ranks 3rd largest in the Internet user base, with about 190 million users as of June 2013.
+As per the Internet and Mobile Association of India, India’s telecom industry ranks 3rd most significant in the Internet user base, with about 190 million users as of June 2013.

-According to a report published in the Times of India, India and Israel had made an agreement over 5G in July 2013 (way before 4G was implemented in India).
+According to a report published in the Times of India, India, and Israel had made an agreement over 5G in July 2013 (way before 4G was implemented in India).
 Both countries had settled for a joint venture to develop 5G.
 Along with India’s market and capital, Israel was meant to be a good resource for technology and innovation.